-However, Southern Madagascar also has some stunning beaches for the perfect end to a southern Madagascar trip.
-Choose between Ifaty, Ankao or the greener, lush vegetation of Manafiafy Beach Lodge on the south-east.
+However, Southern Madagascar also has some stunning beaches for the perfect end to a Madagascar safari.
+Choose between Ifaty or Ankao.
+Or perhaps the greener, lush vegetation of Manafiafy Beach Lodge on the south-east.

-The easiest way to get there is to fly.
-For greater reliability (assuming you stay there), use the 'scheduled charter' flights organised and part-funded by the two most up-market accommodations in the region; Manafiafy Beach Lodge and Mandrare River Camp.
-There are also scheduled flights into Fort Dauphin with the Tsaradia, the national airline.
+The easiest way to get there is to fly to either Toliara, for Ifaty or Ankao.
 Or take a scenic road trip over several days down the central spine of the country.
 See our Rainforests, Mountains and Beaches of Southern Madagascar trip.

 Ifaty lies close to Tulear on the South-west coast.
 It’s the ideal place to relax after your wildlife safari.
 Situated on the largest lagoon of Madagascar, a coral reef protects Ifaty and also offers good diving and snorkelling.

 Ankao is accessible only by boat, a more remote alternative to Ifaty.
 Situated on a beach with emerald seas, it is one of the best spots for diving, kite surfing and watersports in Madagascar.